 With this month being National Home Security month, now may also be a good time to make sure your property is safe as well as sound.

 Burglars and other intruders love the dark and, as the nights grow longer, their opportunities for getting up to no good increase.
-So, firstly, review the security of your home – you can refer to our helpful Property Security Guide.
+So, firstly, review the security of your home.
 Then:

 - check the functioning of the locks on all external doors and windows – it’s likely to prove a false economy to skimp on quality with these – and make sure that they are closed and locked at night and whenever you leave the house;